History of the National Hockey League on television: 1990s

 Fox inaugurated its NHL coverage on April 2, 1995, towards the end of the 1994–95 regular season, with six games (between the New York Rangers and Philadelphia Flyers; St. Louis Blues and Detroit Red Wings; Boston Bruins and Washington Capitals; Chicago Blackhawks and Dallas Stars; Florida Panthers and Tampa Bay Lightning; and the San Jose Sharks and Anaheim Ducks).
 Mike Emrick and John Davidson served as the lead broadcast team for national game broadcasts, while regionally-distributed games were handled by a variety of announcers, in addition to the trio.
 For the first four years of the deal, James Brown hosted the show and Dave Maloney was the studio analyst from the Fox Network Center studios in Los Angeles.
 For the fifth and final season, Suzy Kolber served as the studio host and Terry Crisp served as the studio analyst.
 Occasionally, active NHL players such as Mike Modano would serve as guest analysts.

 Fox split coverage of the Stanley Cup Finals with ESPN.
-Game 1 of the 1995 Stanley Cup Finals was the first Finals game shown on network television since 1980 and the first in prime time since 1973.
-Games 1, 5, and 7 were usually scheduled to be televised by Fox; and Games 2, 3, 4, and 6 were set to air on ESPN.
+Game one of the 1995 Stanley Cup Final was the first Finals game shown on network television since 1980 and the first in prime time since 1973.
+Games one, five, and seven were usually scheduled to be televised by Fox; and games two, three, four, and six were set to air on ESPN.
 However, from 1995 to 1998, the Finals matches were all four game sweeps; the 1999 Finals ended in six games.
-The consequence was that – except for 1995, when Fox did televise Game 4 – the decisive Game 7 was never shown on network television.
-Perhaps in recognition of this, Games 3 through 7 were always televised by ABC in the succeeding broadcast agreement between the NHL and ABC Sports/ESPN.
+The consequence was that – except for 1995, when Fox did televise game four – the decisive game seven was never shown on network television.
+Perhaps in recognition of this, Games three through seven were always televised by ABC in the succeeding broadcast agreement between the NHL and ABC Sports/ESPN.

 TSN owned the national cable rights to the NHL in Canada from 1987 through 1998, after which what was then called CTV Sportsnet purchased the national cable rights to NHL games.
 Prior to this, TSN's NHL coverage was sparse as they only acquired games a la carte.
 From 1987 to 1988 to 1997–98, they usually showed games twice per week through the regular season and in the first round of the playoffs they provided extensive coverage of series not involving Canadian-based teams.
 TSN was the first ever holder of cable rights to the NHL in Canada, although the task of acquiring these rights were complicated by contradicting statements by CBC that it did own the cable rights to the NHL, along with the involvement of competing beer company Molson in Canadian NHL rights at the time (TSN was founded by its competitor, Labatt).
 With the help of a Molson employee who was a friend of TSN's founder Gordon Craig, a deal was reached between TSN, Molson, and the NHL.